Get Help Today(877) 648-4288

 Shame brings anxiety and potentially intense depression depending on how severe the situation is.
 Drugs may ease the physical and emotional pain of shame temporarily but take users down a spiraling path to addiction.

 Having a mental health issue can be an intense experience by itself.
 Mental disorders coinciding with a substance abuse disorder can be extremely hard to beat on your own.
 If you or someone you love has a mental health issue and is abusing drugs or alcohol, it is extremely important to get help as soon as you can.
 Substance abuse can make disorders much worse for the individual both physically and emotionally.
-Contact a treatment expert today, and start the path to healing.
+Contact a treatment provider today.

 What are you struggling with?